Ultra High-Redshift or Closer-by, Dust-Obscured Galaxies? Deciphering the Nature of Faint, Previously Missed F200W-Dropouts in CEERS: Physical properties of the UHR galaxy candidates sample

 \section{Physical properties of the UHR galaxy candidates sample}

 We report in this section the inferred physical properties yielded by our fiducial \texttt{Bagpipes} runs assuming a SMC dust attenuation law for both the $z > 8$ (top table) and $z \leq$ 8 (bottom table) solutions, alongside the inferred best-fit $\chi^2$ for both cases.
-We also included the best-fit $\chi^2$ yielded by our BD templates fitting runs.

 \end{landscape}